 Examines the nature of communication in a group or team context.
 Students will learn about individual and group roles, methods of negotiation and problem-solving, leadership, and the evolving nature of groups in business and society.
-Prerequisites: SP100, SP111 or SP218.
-Offered infrequently.
+Prerequisites: RD90 or designated placement test score and WR121 (may be taken concurrently).